BrainAnnex/life123/README.md

 ## How to Run
 Copy the files from the repository to your local machine.

+On a Linux machine, you can use the command:

+    sudo git clone --verbose --config http.sslVerify=false https://github.com/BrainAnnex/life123.git YOUR_LOCAL_DIRECTORY

+Or you could download a zip file from [the repository](https://github.com/BrainAnnex/life123)

 Install, if not already present on your machine, Python 3.7+

-We test on Python 3.7/3.8 (3.6 *might* work - not tested - but not any earlier version, because of the use of Python f-strings.)
+We currently test on Python 3.7/3.8 (3.6 *might* work - not tested - but not any earlier version, because of the use of Python f-strings.)

 **QUICK-AND-EASY method**